What are prepositions?

 In the Foundation Stage, children may be asked to describe the position of an object, using words such as next to, under, in, on, opposite, beside, etc. This will help them expand their vocabulary which will in turn improve their speaking and writing.

 In KS1 and KS2 children use a greater variety of prepositions.
 In particular, when children use prepositions to tell us when something is happening, they are also referred to as time connectives.
+By Year 6 children are expected to know the difference between a preposition (used before a noun; for example: 'I sat before the fire.') and a subordinating connective (used to introduce a subordinate clause; for example: 'I had to learn the vocabulary before I could complete my homework.').

 Children will be encouraged to use time connectives in lots of different kinds of writing in Years 1-6.
 Time connectives are often used in fiction, but are also used in non-fiction genres such as recounts, biographies, instruction texts and information texts.
 Teachers will often have a list of time connectives on display in the classroom for children to refer to when they're writing.